SlimeVR/SlimeVR-Rust/README.md

-# rust-template
+# SlimeVR Overlay
-A template for a Rust project.
-Provides CI, gitignore, and rustfmt.toml out of the box.
+A SteamVR overlay for rendering the SlimeVR skeletal model from a first person perspective while inside other VR apps.

 ## License
 All code in this repository is dual-licensed under either: